ernest-bruce/human-internet/humanity/humanity.md

 · the owner can grant access to parts of the repository to data_specialists so that they can provide the owner services, or perform social research

 [datapod]: #datapod "private, secure, and safe repository of personal_data controlled by the data_owner"

+### datapod_access_capability
+a datapod_access_capability specifies the actions a data_specialist can take on a specific data realm in a datapod
+· the possible access capabilities are read and write

+[datapod_access_capability]: #datapod_access_capability "specifies the actions a data_specialist can take on a specific data realm in a datapod"

 ### datapod_host